 - You must have a landline phone with no added features.

-- You must have a noise cancelling headset.
+- You must have a noise canceling headset.

 - You must have high-speed Internet.